RSS

 • Canadian Armed Forces members posted to Halifax

-• parents considering purchasing property for university students
+• Parents considering purchasing property for a university student in Halifax

 Key Takeaways